Difference between Indian Developers and International Developers

 But if, the foundation itself is weak, how could you aim for sustainability for such a plan?
 Airbnb sets one great example before us when it comes to culture.

 So, how would you help your company/start-up eradicate such problems?
-Well, let me guide you for the same:
+Well, I may have some solution:

 Problem 1.
 It’s people’s first and then company’s: